-The Left Ventricular Assist Device (LVAD) Program at St. Luke’s Episcopal Hospital, home of the Texas Heart Institute, is one of the most experienced, successful programs in the world.
-Our surgeons have performed more than 828 LVAD procedures.
+The Left Ventricular Assist Device (LVAD) Program at CHI St. Luke's Health - Baylor St. Luke’s Medical Center, home of the Texas Heart® Institute, is one of the most experienced, successful programs in the world.
+Our surgeons have performed more than 1,000 LVAD procedures.
 The key to the program’s success is an experienced, highly skilled team that includes surgeons, cardiologists, LVAD coordinators, staff nurses, operating room personnel, social workers, dieticians, rehabilitation specialists, and many other professionals.

-First study funded buy the National Heart, Lung and Blood Institute of an implantable left ventricular assist device (LVAD) for post-cardiotomy support
+First study funded by the National Heart, Lung and Blood Institute of an implantable left ventricular assist device (LVAD) for post-cardiotomy support

 First bridge-to-transplant with an LVAD

-First patient in the world left the hospital with an electric, portable, battery-powered LVAD
+First patient in the world discharged from the hospital with an electric, portable, battery-powered LVAD

-FDA approval to use the HeartMate® pneumatic LVAD as a bridge to transplantation (BTT), a treatment option for patients suffering from advanced-stage heart failure
+FDA approval to use the HeartMate® Pneumatic LVAD as a bridge to transplantation (BTT), a treatment option for patients with advanced-stage heart failure

 First site for clinical trials of the Jarvik 2000, a miniature, axial flow left ventricular assist device

-First implantation of the clinical HeartMate® II LVAD; currently the most widely used continuous flow LVAD in the world.
+First implantation in the U.S. of the clinical HeartMate® II LVAD; currently the most widely used continuous flow LVAD in the world.

-First United States patient to receive HeartMate® II LVAD surpasses one year of survival with the device
+First patient in the U.S. to receive HeartMate® II LVAD surpasses one year of survival with the device

 HeartMate® II Left Ventricular Assist System (LVAD) received FDA approval as a bridge-to-transplant (BTT) treatment option for patients suffering from advanced-stage heart failure